grolmus-k/funalgorithm/README.md

 ## Install the package directly from github

 To download the package from github:
-1. Instal "devtool" if not done already
+1. Instal "devtools" if not done already

   install.packages("devtools")